 How Much Is A Sewer Scope Inspection?

 At Titan Inspection Services, we provide both sewer scope inspections and home inspection services.
-Our home inspection cost is $350.
+Our home inspection cost is as low as $300.
 For a sewer scope, we charge a flat fee of $250.
 However, if you book a home inspection and a sewer scope inspection, we do offer a $50 discount.

 Why Use Titan Inspection Services?